kaden175ck/pong/README.md

 Games Objective: Clearly state the primary goal the player needs to achieve, to win or to progress.
 Rules of the Game: Briefly explain the rules, penalties, bonuses, or special conditions.
 Game Mechanics: Describe the primary actions the players will perform.

+Custom Animations
+Introduce animations that enhance the gameplay experience.
+This might include animations for player movements, transitions between game states, or visual feedback based on player actions.
+Custom Interaction Mechanism
+Implement a custom collision detection mechanism if your game involves moving and interacting elements.
+If your chosen game concept (e.g., Chess, Sudoku) doesn't inherently involve collisions, focus on another complex interaction mechanism.
+For a chess game, this might be the logic to determine legal moves for each piece or a mechanism to check for check and checkmate scenarios.
+Custom Algorithms
+Implement algorithms that drive the gameplay.
+This could be path-finding for games that involve navigation, sorting algorithms for scoreboards, or any other game-specific algorithm.
+Note: Make the marker’s life easier by identifying these sections in your code.